 - Valerie Hill Vineyard & Winery – Stephens City, VA

 - Wolf Gap Vineyard & Winery – Edinburg, VA

 - The Winery at Kindred Pointe – Mount Jackson, VA

 - Wisteria Farm & Vineyard – Stanley, VA

-The Shenandoah Valley is a fantastic destination for oenophiles, who will also find a plethora of farmer’s markets, farm-to-table dining, charming B&Bs, and quirky antique stores that once tempted former First Lady Jacqueline Kennedy who often stayed at the cottage Bunny Mellon designed for her at Oak Spring Farm.
-This media tour, which commanded national attention from the press illustrates what a serious contender Virginia wine has become in the national wine industry.
+The Shenandoah Valley is a fantastic destination for oenophiles, who will also find a plethora of farmer’s markets, farm-to-table dining, charming B&Bs, and quirky antique stores.
+Some of those shops once tempted former First Lady Jacqueline Kennedy who often stayed at the cottage Bunny Mellon designed for her at Oak Spring Farm.
+This media tour, which commanded national attention from the press illustrates what a serious contender Virginia wine and Shenadoah Valley Wineries have become in the national wine industry.
 The Shenandoah Valley is becoming a food and wine destination to watch. ~

 JENNIFER BRYERTON is Co-Publisher and Editor-in-Chief of Wine & Country Life.
 She is an avid gardener, home cook and wine-taster.
 She enjoys learning about Virginia viticulture and sharing the story of our local farm-to-table makers.